 Each tracking signal - 13 bytes

-2) The satellite system used by InReach covers a broader part of the world - just about all of it.
-There are some gaps outside the US with the SPOT coverage
+The satellite system used by InReach covers a broader part of the world - just about all of it.

-We also have a couple of the InReach "Explorer" models, which have full navigation features - basically a combination of the InReach SE and a fully-featured handheld GPS.
+We also have a couple of the InReach "Explorer" models, which have full navigation features - basically a combination of the InReach SE and a fully-featured handheld GPS with topo maps in the unit.
 You can choose that upgrade option through the 'drop-down' box above.
 Or if a trail map paired with the SE model works out better for you, we have those as well.
 See more photos and usage tips and suggestions for our rental InReach devices.

 Rent which device best suits your needs for the money.
 Feel free to give us a call to discuss in more detail at 480-348-8917.